Copyright © 2016 Brava Corporation | Contact Us: firstname.lastname@example.org

-BRAVA corporate HR Consulting, training and testing represents state of the art assessments by category with technology that delivers the most comprehensive assessment of executives available on the market today, including assessment of leadership, ethics, integrity, and the "corporate psychopath."
+BRAVA corporate HR Consulting, training and testing represents state of the art assessments by category with confidential internet testing technology that delivers the most comprehensive assessment of executives available on the market today, including critical reasoning, assessment of leadership in business and education, and professional judgment, ethics, integrity.

-Today's business environment has an abundance of con artists and psychopaths (think Bernard Madoff and the SEC is not going to protect you as they never asked to see one confirmation of his trades) who are more savvy and sophisticated than ever, engineering everything from internet fraud, federal securities fraud, corporate accounting fraud, Ponzi scheme stock market fraud, insurance, mortgage, attorney/judge fraud, public officials' corruption fraud, and health care frauds.
+Today's business environment has an abundance of con artists and psychopaths (think Bernard Madoff and those "Corporate Kleptocrat" mug-shots to the right] who are more savvy and sophisticated than ever, engineering everything from internet fraud, federal securities fraud, corporate accounting fraud, Ponzi schemes, investment & stock market fraud, insurance, mortgage, attorney/judge fraud, public officials' corruption fraud, and health care frauds.

 Leadership Development Series